History

 - Hyperextension external rotation — tests posterior impingement and anterior apprehension

-- Internal snapping test from FABER position to extension, adduction, and internal rotation; resisted flexion beyond 90 degrees for iliopsoas tendinitis; piriformis stretch pain; hamstring activation at 45 and 90 degrees; LT and GT impingement tests; Ober's test — performed based on symptoms
+- Internal snapping test from FABER position to extension, adduction, and internal rotation; resisted flexion beyond 90° for iliopsoas tendinitis; piriformis stretch pain; hamstring activation at 45° and 90°; LT and GT impingement tests; Ober's test — performed based on symptoms

 Lateral Position Exam